-Gyrofrequency and sun - the cause is one and the same
+Gyro frequency and Sun: the cause is one and the same

 The Final Rise

 Because we can see the link between ozone depletion and the temperature it narrows it down to broadcast (electron precipitation), CFC's or solar variance.
 Of these 3 ozone depletion mechanisms only broadcast continues to rise unregulated for it's effects on the environment.
 And although our global temperature is not much higher than the Medieval Warm Period, because it is man made it is no less dangerous.
 Unless we stop the root of the cause, it may continue.

 Why haven't we noticed this before?

 So for decades text books have been written and sold as science based its development on the assumption that electron precipitation is ‘natural’ and the assumption that broadcast is not powerful enough to affect the thermal structure of the lower atmosphere.
-This ‘hiccup’ in scientific knowledge occurred because the dissemination of knowledge is slow between disciplines on a global scale, due to the process of the scientific community, where funding is competitive and political.
+This ‘hiccup’ in scientific knowledge occurred because the dissemination of knowledge is slow between disciplines on a global scale, due to the process of the scientific community, where funding is competitive and political while research is accumulated behind paywalls.
 Since the beginning of time new and great ideas have been cast aside for the familiar.
 Great minds like Nicola Tesla who gave us electricity or Galileo who said that the earth revolves around the sun were brilliant people who were persecuted for being ahead of their time.
 One would think the scientific community would see a good or promising idea and latch onto it, but often the opposite happens -- because it upsets careers or it competes with the interests of others.
 Scientists tend to know their niches but not make connections outside them and the proprietary nature of knowledge through funding slows interdisciplinary collaboration and realization.
 It takes time and money to create and replace text books and train the teachers of tomorrow.
 This does not discount good verifiable scientists and projects.
 After all we are all learning here and we don’t know everything, these things take time.